Why is New South Wales undergoing a redistribution?

 The redistribution formally commenced on Wednesday 9 August 2023.

-Which electoral division will be abolished?
+Which electorate will be abolished?

 - the suggestions and comments on suggestions stage, and